New Year’s diet resolutions, exercise resolutions, we’ve heard them all. But what about New Year’s energy efficiency resolutions?

 These are a fantastic way to get comfortable in your home in a convenient way – and save a little energy along the way.

 - Smart thermostats allow your system to learn what is best for your comfort.
-They are fully programmable thermostats that can also be access, adjusted and customized through an app on your phone.
+They are fully programmable thermostats that can also be accessed, adjusted and customized through an app on your phone.

 - If you’re interested in adding a smart thermostat, OPPD offers a program for a variety of thermostat types that includes a bill credit.